 - Fullness in the rectum for men

-While some seniors may indicate they have pain or discomfort while urinating as a sign there is a UTI forming, many times these behavior changes are the number one indicator that a problem is forming.
-It is also important to note that many of the symptoms of UTIs in seniors can mimic the symptoms of Alzheimer's disease or dementia, so all seniors experiencing these signs and signals should look to rule out a UTI first before jumping to more serious conclusions.
+While some seniors may report pain or discomfort while urinating, behavior changes are the number one indicator.
+It is also important to note that many of the symptoms of UTIs in seniors can mimic the symptoms of Alzheimer's disease or dementia.
+All seniors experiencing these signs and signals should rule out a UTI first before jumping to more serious conclusions.

-While a senior UTI can come with a number of scary side effects, the good news is, there are a number of treatments available that can get this common issue under control.
+While UTIs can have a number of scary side effects, there are many effective treatments available.
 When a senior is experiencing the symptoms of a UTI, they need to visit the doctor right away for diagnosis.
-Typically, with a urine test, blood test, ultrasound or even an x-ray, most doctors can determine whether their senior patient has a UTI or not.
+Typically, with a urine test, blood test, ultrasound or even an x-ray, most doctors can quickly determine the cause.

-In most situations, a round of antibiotics is given in order to treat the UTI, while some seniors may have to start changing their catheter routine, start new hygiene practices or even take additional medications in order to get their UTI under control.
-Typically, treatments are administered to seniors as outpatients and last between 10 to 14 days.
-Typically, symptom relief can be felt within the first 48 hours.
-In some more serious cases, a senior may need to be hospitalized overnight or use an IV in order to rehydrate the body while administering antibiotics.
+In most situations, a round of antibiotics is given to treat the UTI.
+Some seniors may have to change their catheter routine, start new hygiene practices or even take additional medications in order to get their UTI under control.
+Typically, treatments last between 10 to 14 days.
+Symptom relief can be felt within the first 48 hours.
+In more serious cases, a senior may need to be hospitalized overnight or use an IV to rehydrate the body while administering antibiotics.

-The most important thing to remember is that UTIs are treatable, and many times the serious side effects, including the behavior changes associated with this condition will subside quickly after the right treatment is administered.
+The most important thing to remember is that UTIs are treatable.
+Often, the serious side effects, including the behavior changes associated with this condition, will subside quickly after the right treatment is administered.